 The doctoral programmes provide you with a research specialisation based on fundamental scientific concepts, principles and methods.
 As a doctoral student at Chalmers, you will develop skills that can lead to future opportunities in both academia and industry.

 Chalmers’ doctoral programmes are organised in subject-oriented graduate schools which are owned and developed by the departments.
-Each graduate school corresponds to a doctoral programme subject and for each graduate school there is a general study plan that describes the required qualifications, the specialisations available in the graduate school, the courses included in the programme, etc. All doctoral students must belong to a graduate school at Chalmers.
+All doctoral students at Chalmers must belong to one of the graduate schools.
+For each graduate school there is a general study plan that describes the required qualifications, the specialisations available in the graduate school, the courses included in the programme, etc. If you have questions, please contact the Director of Studies or the Vice Head of Department responsible for doctoral education for the graduate school you are interested in.

 To be admitted to doctoral programmes at Chalmers, you must have completed a degree at second-cycle level, i.e. a Master’s degree with 120 higher education credits or a Master’s degree with 60 higher education credits.
 Your degree should also have a specialisation that is sufficiently related to the subject of the doctoral programme.
 In addition to this basic qualification, there are specific qualifications for the subject, which you can read about in the study plan for the graduate schools available at Chalmers.
 Corresponding requirements apply to students who completed their undergraduate education at a foreign university.